hashicorp/design-system/website/docs/components/rich-tooltip/partials/guidelines/guidelines.md

 #### Size

 The Toggle is available in `small`, `medium`, and `large` sizes in both the Ember and Figma components.
-If used in a paragraph of text, the Ember component offers additional support to inherit the size from the surrounding text.
+If used in a paragraph of text, the Ember component will inherit the size from the surrounding text.

 ![Sizes of the Toggle](/assets/components/rich-tooltip/rich-tooltip-toggle-sizes.png)